danfuzz/samizdat/doc/language-guide/09-module-system.md

 Internal modules and resource files are named as partial paths, with components separated by slashes (`/`), and always introduced with a dot-slash (`./`).
-Unlike normal (Posix-like) filesystem paths, components must adhere to identifier syntax, except for the last component of a resource, which may optionally take the form of a pair of identifiers separated by a dot (`.`).
+Unlike normal (Posix-like) filesystem paths, components must adhere to identifier syntax, except for the last component of a resource, which can optionally take the form of a pair of identifiers separated by a dot (`.`).

 By convention, the final component of internal module names and resource